py2ai/py2ai.github.io/_posts/2021-12-2021-Test-your-audible-frequencies-with-Python.md

 ---
 layout: post
-title: Test your audible frequence range in Python
+title: Test your audible frequency range in Python
 categories: [tutorial]
 mathjax: true
 summary: A quick tutorial to generate audio tones of various frequencies and plot FFT